leslyclopez11/hmpl-lang.github.io/docs.md

 The HTML that comes from the server will change to a new one each time in the DOM if events are triggered.

-### on
+### indicators

-The `on` property determines when to show the html indicator on the request status. `XMLHttpRequest` had methods like `onerror`, `ontimeout` and others, from which the work was basically taken.
+The indicators property is intended to determine what HTML should be shown for a particular request status.
+The HTML markup in indicators is not extended by the module (it is not hmpl).
 The value is an object or an array of objects of type [HMPLIndicator](#HMPLIndicator).

 ```hmpl
 {